ev2900/OpenSearch_Log_Analytics/workshop/content/collect-log-cloud-watch/2_Enviorment_Set_Up/_index.en.md

 14. Repeat steps 1 - 13 again.
 However this time name the Glue job ```glue_job_error``` and use the following code in the job

 ```
-print("Run this will create an error.
-We will later analyze this error with OpenSearch
+from awsglue.context import GlueContext
+from pyspark.context import SparkContext

+sc = SparkContext()
+glueContext = GlueContext(sc)

+logger = glueContext.get_logger()

+logger.error("Error!!")
 ```

-This code has incorrect syntax unpurpose.
-When you run this job it will create an error in CloudWatch that we can look at later with OpenSearch
+The jobs will use the logger in AWS Glue to produce custom error log message *Success!!* and *Error!!*.
+Later in this workshop we will search for the log message in OpenSearch.

-You have complted the set up for your AWS enviorment!
+You have completed the set up for your AWS environment!
 When you are ready lets begin the next step [Send Log Data to OpenSearch]({{<relref "../3_Send_Log_Data_to_OpenSearch/">}})